stormbots/stormbots.github.io/content/about.md

           Functions
         </h1>
         <p style="text-align: center"> <font face="Helvetica">
-        What ARE The Functions?
         This team is responsible for designing and building the various parts of the robot that manipulate, shoot, or otherwise make things happen with game pieces.
-This team needs students who want to design using CAD and then use machine shop tools to create their design.
+This team needs students who want to design using CAD and then use machine shop tools to create their designs.
       </td>
     </tr>